univention/univention-corporate-server/doc/debian-admins/system.rst

 Administrators typically configure Linux operating systems using text-based configuration files.
 Debian GNU/Linux and Ubuntu are no exception to this principle.
-The advantage of a text-based configuration format is that it requires no need for extra tools or knowledge other than a text editor and a documentation of the configuration syntax.
+The advantage of a text-based configuration format is that it requires no extra tools or knowledge other than a text editor and a documentation of the configuration syntax.
 Text-based configuration is also useful for configuration management and infrastructure as code software such as :program:`Ansible`, :program:`Puppet`, or :program:`Terraform` that allow administrators to configure multiple systems.

 |UCS|, being a derivative of Debian GNU/Linux and thus a Linux operating system,
-is no exception to this principle, as well.
+is no exception to this principle.
 The services on a UCS system use their familiar text-based configuration files.
 As an administrator with Linux know-how, it's natural to manually edit the configuration with a text editor and adapt the settings of a service to the needs of their environment.